top of page

 Recurrent Miscarriage

-One of my specialist interests is in women with recurrent miscarriage, and hopefully I will be able to assist you in your desire to achieve an ongoing pregnancy.
+One of my specialist interests is in women with recurrent miscarriages, and hopefully, I will be able to assist you in your desire to achieve an ongoing pregnancy.

-From a professional perspective, I have a gained extensive experience in managing women with miscarriage, both acute and recurrent.
+From a professional perspective, I have gained extensive experience in managing women with miscarriages, both acute and recurrent.
 In 2007, I was appointed consultant in obstetrics and gynaecology and lead for early pregnancy services.
-I have been involved in this area of women's health since this time.
+I have been involved in women's health since this time.
 At my current NHS hospital, I continue undertaking that role.
 I have been regularly involved in running recurrent miscarriage services, and have also been involved in the running of a fertility centre.

 Were you to consider seeking my services for further investigation, this would involve assessments of a wide variety of factors to include tests such as (but not limited to):